lorenzoferrarajr/wordpresscom-video-server/readme.txt

 It's designed for *large scale WordPress MU systems* which host at least thousands of blogs.

-Meanwhile, it's easy to adapt this plugin to be used on single server installation, combiningg Web server, admin Web server and transcoder into a single server.
+Meanwhile, it's easy to adapt this plugin to be used on single server installation, combining Web server, admin Web server and transcoder into a single server.

 This plugin can also be used as the foundation for a video startup company.